-Dr. Diez Roux has served on numerous editorial boards, review panels and advisory committees including most recently the Clean Air Scientific Advisory Committee (CASAC) of the Environmental Protection Agency, the Board of Scientific Counselors (BSC) of the National Center for Health Statistics, the Committee on Health and Wellbeing in the Changing Urban Environment of the International Council for Science (ISCUS) and the Editorial Board of the Annual Review of Public Health.
+Dr. Diez Roux has served on numerous editorial boards, review panels and advisory committees including most recently the Clean Air Scientific Advisory Committee (CASAC) of the Environmental Protection Agency (as Chair), the Board of Scientific Counselors (BSC) of the National Center for Health Statistics, and the Committee on Health and Wellbeing in the Changing Urban Environment of the International Council for Science (ISCUS).

-She was awarded the Wade Hampton Frost Award for her contributions to public health by the American Public Health Association.
+She has received the Wade Hampton Frost Award for her contributions to public health from the American Public Health Association and the Award for Outstanding Contributions to Epidemiology from the American College of Epidemiology.
 She is an elected member of the American Epidemiological Society and the Academy of Behavioral Medicine Research.
-She was elected to the Institute of Medicine of the National Academy of Sciences in 2009.
+She was elected to the National Academy of Medicine of the National Academy of Sciences in 2009.